 Analysis of results and challenges: Public awareness and knowledge of the Alaska Division of Geological & Geophysical Surveys’ geologic work and data archive is paramount to success of the organization's mission.
 Although the website and distribution of hard-copy publications are important tools to that end, the power of physical presence at public forums cannot be underestimated.
 Local and national technical conferences and public forums often provide the most cost-effective and timely method of disseminating new geologic findings about geologic resources and hazards in Alaska to the broadest audience of end-users.
 The division dedicates significant effort to this method of knowledge transfer, which is followed up by formal publication of data and interpretations.
 We present geologic knowledge in a wide range of other important public venues including schools, trade shows, and community meetings.

-The above average increase in FY2018 was, in part, due to an impressive 47 public presentations by the Engineering Geology section and 34 public tours at the Geologic Materials Center in Anchorage.
-In support of the Governor’s focus on community resilience, DGGS continued to focus on the public awareness of geologic hazards through targeted outreach to support mitigation planning and resilience to earthquakes, tsunamis, avalanches, landslides, coastal erosion and inundation, permafrost, and climate change hazards.
-The addition of one full-time geologist to the Volcanology section allowed the survey to increase its public presence by participating in teacher’s conferences and giving presentations bout Alaska’s volcanoes in local schools.
+The above average increase in FY2019 was, in part, due to an impressive 41 public presentations by the Engineering Geology section and 65 public tours at the Geologic Materials Center in Anchorage highlighted by industry, academic, and legislative attendees to the GMC Technical Breakout Session for the Alaska Oil and Gas conference in May, 2019.
+In support of the Governor’s focus on community resilience, DGGS continued to focus on the public awareness of geologic hazards through targeted outreach to support mitigation planning and resilience to earthquakes, tsunamis, avalanches, landslides, coastal erosion and inundation, permafrost, and snow and ice hazards.
+Many presentations by the DGGS Energy Resources section were given to the oil and gas industry.

 |C: Result - MAINTAIN ALASKA’S GEOLOGIC SAMPLE REPOSITORY: Maintain and provide public access to Alaska’s invaluable archive of representative geologic samples from across the state|